adancondori/adancondori.github.io/_posts/2021-14-06-Success-Skills-for-Architects-English.md

 ---
 layout: post

-title: "Summary About: \n Success Skills for Architects with Neil Ford - Spanish"
+title: "Summary About: \n Success Skills for Architects with Neil Ford - English"

 modified: